griffinwork40/cursor-agent-mcp/docs/api-reference.md

       "properties": {
         "autoCreatePr": {
           "type": "boolean",
           "description": "Whether to automatically create a pull request when the agent completes.
-Defaults to true if code changes are detected in the repository."
+Defaults to true."
         },
         "branchName": {
           "type": "string",